 View the fascinating Cassowary bird, spot crocodiles, swim, and of course stop at the rainforest’s best locations.

-Cape Tribulation is one of the finest beachs in Australia!
-Here is a huge stretch of bleached sand, the likes of which is juxtaposed wonderfully by the verent jungles of the Daintree.
-Do be careful of the crocs as they like to hang out in the esturaries around the cape.
+Cape Tribulation is one of the finest beaches in Australia!
+Here is a huge stretch of bleached sand, the likes of which is juxtaposed wonderfully by the verdent jungles of the Daintree.
+Do be careful of the crocs as they like to hang out in the estuaries around the cape.
 Also know that this is about as far north as you can go without having a powerful 4×4 vehicle.

 If you want to stay in an alternative to Cairns, try Port Douglas on the edge of the Daintree – it’s more resorty but has a great beach and some down-tempo hostels as well.
 You can participate in many of the same activities as Cairns and at comparable rates.
 The Great Barrier Reef is actually closer to Port Douglas as well so the boat trip out is shorter.

 Off the Beaten Path on the East Coast of Australia

 The East Coast of Australia isn’t just beaches and rainforests!
 There’s plenty of mountains and deserts in this part of the country.
 They’re a little out of the way (because they’re not on the coast, obviously) but they’re still totally worthwhile.
 Take some time out of your East Coast Backpacking trip and visit one of these spectacular destinations.

 Backpacking the Blue Mountains